Relativistic fluids from relativistic dust

 A key postulate of special relativity is

-1. The speed of light in vacuum is constant in every inertial reference frame.
+1. The speed of light in vacuum is constant in every reference frame.

 To produce the invariant spacetime interval with this ruler, it must be able to measure time alongside the spatial lengths.
-Geometrically, this motivates adding a zeroth $t$ element to our vectors’ existing three $x$, $y$, and $z$.
+Geometrically, this motivates adding a zeroth $t$ element to our vectors’ existing three $x$, $y$, and $z$ components.
 For example, a position vector is now

 The metric is useful for a lot of things (see the links above for more details), but most fundamentally, it underscores an interweaving of space and time that is thematic throughout special and general relativity.
 This means